armandsLa/ios-unity5-objc/README.md

 - Add a new `run script` build phase
 - Import your unity project
 - Clean up your unity project
-- Add the `objc` folder in this repo with the new custom unity init and obj-c bridging header
-- Rename `main` in `main.mm` to anything else
-- Alter the application delegate and cerate a main.swift file.
+- Create and update a PrefixHeader.pch file
+- Modify the `main.m` to handle unity initialization
 - Wrap the UnityAppController into your application delegate
 - Adjust the `GetAppController` function in `UnityAppController.h`
+- Make few adjustments to support Vuforia
 - Go bananas, you did it!
 Add the unity view wherever you want!

 #### Add the Unity.xcconfig file provided in this repo